3 quick tips for starting the school year on the right financial track

 - Build a debt payment strategy into the school year: Because it’ll be easier for you to stick to a stricter budget during those 10 months (when you’re busy working)—here are some debt repayment strategies to get you started.

 - Stick to cash/debit (versus credit) for spending: Studies have shown that people spend 15% more overall when they use their credit card for purchases.
 Going ‘back to basics’ with cash (and leaving the credit cards at home) will make it harder for you to make any hasty buys.
-With some retailers currently not accepting cash (because of COVID), determine preset spending limits for purchases using your debit card.
-Or go one step further to stay on budget by setting up a spending account exclusively for non-essential purchases.

 - Review your credit report: This is especially important if you’re coming off a summer of online spending.
 The more sites you’ve been using your credit card, the greater the risk of credit fraud.
 Reviewing your credit report at least once a year is a good habit to get into for building and maintaining your credit history.